Whether you deliciously season or smother them, everyone needs this simple and easily customizable broasted potatoes recipe in their arsenal.

 These were sprinkled with Italian seasoning in addition to the salt, pepper, and garlic powder.

-Once you have them on the baking sheet, bake at 450 for about 30 minutes, or until they are as brown as you like, flipping over halfway through the cooking cycle.
+Once you have them on the baking sheet, bake at 450 for about 30 minutes or until they are as golden brown as you like.
+Flip them over halfway through the cooking cycle.
 I like mine to be on the darker, crispier side.

 *Note: Not all ovens cook evenly and some run hotter than others.
 Anytime you try out a new recipe, especially one cooking at a higher temperature like this one, keep an eye on your food the first time you make it just in case the cooking time varies for you.

 If you want to make them smothered, remove the baked potatoes from the oven and cover them with freshly shredded cheddar cheese and crumbled bacon (as well as any other toppings of your choice).

 Return them to the oven just until the cheese is melted.

 I place my cooked potatoes on an oven-safe platter before adding the cheese and such and then melt the cheese right on that platter for easy serving.

 - You can store leftovers in an airtight container in the fridge for up to 5 days.
 Reheat in the oven, air fryer, or on the stovetop.
 Leftovers also work well in a frittata or as a hash brown substitute in a breakfast casserole.